Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Coffs Harbour Marina & Jetty

-Fancy a slower paced afternoon out, then a visit to Coffs Jetty is the perfect location.
-The massive timber jetty in the harbour is the ideal place to go for a walk, wet a fishing line, snap a sunrise or simply sit and watch swimmers, seabirds, boats, paddleboards and yachts come and go from the harbour.
+Fancy a slower-paced afternoon out?
+Then a visit to Coffs Jetty is the perfect location.
+The massive timber jetty in the harbour is the ideal place to go for a walk, wet a fishing line, snap a sunrise or simply sit and watch swimmers.
+You’ll also see seabirds, boats, paddleboards, and yachts come and go from the harbour.

 Take a walk out to Mutton Island, now connected by the break wall.
 Definitely stop and marvel at the Mk8 torpedo at the foot of the jetty.
 Let the kids ride their bike or scooter along the paths, or sit at one of the picnic tables have some lunch and enjoy the atmosphere.